Online bill pay: What is it and why it’s a good idea

 There are numerous advantages to online bill pay — especially for those accustomed to online banking — but there are some areas where it may fall short.

-What is online bill pay
+What is bill pay?

 With recurring bills, consumers can set up automatic payments for each month (or however frequently the bill is charged).
-There’s typically no limit to the number of bills that can enrolled in online bill pay, meaning that credit card bills, rent payments and utility bills can be viewed and paid all in one place.
+There’s typically no limit to the number of bills that can be enrolled in online bill pay, meaning that credit card bills, rent payments and utility bills can be viewed and paid all in one place.

 Usually, online bill-pay services work by having a linked checking account where the funds are withdrawn from.
 Some banks refer to the account that pays the bill as the “pay from” account, while the business or individual who receives the bill payment is designated as the “pay to” account.